Magneto-optic effects of the Cosmic Microwave Background: Pseudoscalar particle production and generation of CMB polarization

 \section{Pseudoscalar particle production and generation of CMB polarization}

 In Sec. \ref{sec:5} we solved the equation of motion for the reduced Stokes vectors in case of perpendicular propagation with respect to the external magnetic field $\bs B_e$.
 This particular configuration, allowed us to solve the equations of motion by using perturbation theory.
 In this section we focus on the impact of pseudoscalar particle production in generation of CMB circular polarization.
-In what follows, we concentrate only in generation of CMB polarization after the decoupling epoch and estimate the degree of circular at present epoch\footnote{Our approach considered in this section is quite different from that considered in Ref. \cite{Agarwal:2008ac} where the authors consider the generation of CMB polarization for photons propagating in magnetic field domains with fixed magnetic field amplitude and constant electron density at post decoupling time. }.
-In order to make our treatment as simple as possible, here we concentrate for simplicity only in the case when $M_{\phi\gamma}(T)$ is subdominant with respect to the other terms $\Delta M_1(T)$ and $\Delta M_2(T)$.
+In what follows, we concentrate mostly on generation of the CMB polarization after the decoupling epoch and estimate the degree of circular at present epoch\footnote{Our approach considered in this section is quite different from that considered in Ref. \cite{Agarwal:2008ac} where the authors consider the generation of CMB polarization for photons propagating in magnetic field domains with fixed magnetic field amplitude and constant electron density at post decoupling time. }.
+In the following sections we do not consider the possibility of the rotation plane of the CMB in an external magnetic field and on the possibility of the parity in the gravitational sector.
+Studies in connection with the rotation angle of the polarization plane and circular polarization in an external pseudoscalar field (and not an external magnetic field) have been done in Ref. \cite{Carroll:1998zi} and studies in connection with the parity and CPT violations of the CMB have been done in Ref. \cite{Lue:1998mq}.
+In what follows, in order to make our treatment as simple as possible, here we concentrate for simplicity only in the case when $M_{\phi\gamma}(T)$ is subdominant with respect to the other terms $\Delta M_1(T)$ and $\Delta M_2(T)$.